We picked the right time of year to move to Central Oregon!

 Building a chicken run in our new backyard.

-The new chicken coop finally arrived and with some minor repairs (which I’ll detail in another post), they just spent their first Oregon night outside, and were cozy as can be!
+The new chicken coop finally arrived and with some minor repairs, they just spent their first Oregon night outside, and were cozy as can be!
 We have a few ideas in mind as far as winterizing and accessorizing the coop in the weeks to come, but for now, we’re just happy they have a new home to call their own.

 Wheeling the new chicken coop into place.